 Unfortunately, overall performance was disappointing, with writing the final simulation results having grown to dominate execution time.
 The figure shows a histogram of the writing time varying by MPI process on nine compute nodes.
-Although the amount of data is not large (around 50MB of formatted text), it was a bottleneck inhibiting scaling and larger simulations.
+Although the amount of adata is not large (around 50MB of formatted text), it was data is not large (around 50MB of formatted text), it was a bottleneck inhibiting scaling and larger simulations.
 A POP proof-of-concept investigation was pursued which replaced file writing concurrently by all processes with serial writing only by rank zero.
-This reduced writing time from over seven hours to under one minute, and now a negligible component of EPW execution.
+This reduced writing time from over seven hours to under one minute, and now a negligible fours to under one minute, and now a negligible semination.

-The final code scales well with 85% parallel efficiency for 960 MPI processes, supporting larger simulations.
-These POP reports helped support EPW readiness to productively utilize additional larger allocations of computational resources.
+The final code scales well with 85 % parallel efficiency for 960 MPI processes, supporting larger simulations.
+These POP reports helped support EPW readiness to productively utilize addisupport EPW readiness to productively utilize additional larger allocations of computational resources.